 In 1970 the Congress of the United States created the U.S. Environmental Protection Agency (EPA) and promulgated the Clean Air Act (CAA).
 Title I of the CAA established National Ambient Air Quality Standards (NAAQS) to protect public health.
 NAAQS were developed for six criteria pollutants: particulate matter (PM), sulfur dioxide (SO2), nitrogen dioxide (NO2), carbon monoxide (CO), ozone (O3), and lead (Pb).
-Particulate matter has two associated NAAQS: one for fine particulate matter less than 2.5 micrometers in aerodynamic diameter (PM2.5) and one for coarse particulate matter less than 10 micrometers in aerodynamic diameter (PM10).
-Threshold limits established under the NAAQS to protect the most sensitive of the human population, including those people with existing respiratory or other chronic health conditions, children, and the elderly.
+Particulate matter has two associated NAAQS: one for fine particulate matter less than 2.5 micrometers in aerodynamic diameter (PM{2.5}) and one for coarse particulate matter less than 10 micrometers in aerodynamic diameter (PM10).
+Threshold limits established under the NAAQS to protect human health are known as primary standards.
+The primary health standards are to protect the most sensitive of the human population, including those people with existing respiratory or other chronic health conditions, children, and the elderly.
 Secondary standards established under the NAAQS are to protect the public welfare and the environment.
 Since promulgation of the original CAA, the EPA has continued to revise the NAAQS based on its assessment of national air quality trends and on current (and ongoing) health studies.

 To protect public health and assess attainment with NAAQS, DEC established an air quality monitoring program.
 The State of Alaska has a large geographical area with a small population.
-Anchorage and the Matanuska-Susitna (Mat-Su) Valley have the bulk of the 710,231 residents in the state, about 54% of the overall population.
+Anchorage and the Matanuska-Susitna (Mat-Su) Valley have the bulk of the 710,2311 residents in the state, about 54% of the overall population.
 The remainder of the population is distributed among the cities of Juneau and Fairbanks with populations of about 30,000-40,000 and many scattered and isolated small villages, most of which are off the road system and have populations ranging from 16 to 10,000 people.
-The total area of the state is approximately 665,384 square miles (1.7 million square kilometers).
+The total area of the state is approximately 665,384 square miles (1.7 million square kilometers)2.

-&lt;sup>1 Population data obtained from the 2010 US Census, http://live.laborstats.alaska.gov/cen/dp.cfm
+1 Population data obtained from the 2010 US Census, http://live.laborstats.alaska.gov/cen/dp.cfm